kylape/531/README.md

 Configuration is managed from within `lifts.ini`.
 There are three sections:

 ### `training_max_pct`
 This is the multiplier used to calculate your training max.
 If you want the same training max percentage to be applied to all lifts, only add a `default` key, e.g.:

     default=0.9

+This sets the training max to 90%.
 If you want to customize the training max for a particular lift, add a value for that lift:

     press=0.85